-The discussion and analysis of the Lincoln County Board of Education's (School District) financial performance provides an overview of the School District's financial activities for the fiscal years ended June 30, 2021 and June 30, 2020.
+The discussion and analysis of the Toombs County Board of Education's (the School District) financial performance provides an overview of the School District's financial activities for the fiscal year ended June 30, 2021.
 The intent of this discussion and analysis is to look at the School District's financial performance as a whole.
 Readers should also review the financial statements and the notes to the basic financial statements to enhance their understanding of the School District's financial performance.